The holidays are a time where everyone seems to let loose a little with their dietary guidelines.

 Everyone loved it and scarfed it down with sugar-crazed Christmas glee, but unfortunately it didn’t have a single wholesome ingredient.

 I’ve since discovered that not only are healthier chocolate desserts possible, but they really are easy.
 We love drizzling this naturally sweetened hot fudge sauce on our ice cream.
-And I’ve been making this chocolate bar recipe for the past year that uses superfood ingredients like coconut oil and raw honey.
+And I’ve been making this chocolate bar recipe for the past year that uses superfood ingredients like coconut oil and raw honey (use the code Katie15 for 15% off at that site!).

 What’s Really in Store Bought Candy?